 About Conscious Style Guide

-Conscious Style Guide’s mission is to develop and organize tools that promote critical thinking about language and how we can use conscious words, portrayals, framing, and representation can empower ourselves and one another in mass media and interpersonal communications.
+Conscious Style Guide’s mission is to develop and organize tools that promote critical thinking about language and how we can use conscious words, portrayals, framing, and representation to empower instead of limit.

 The idea behind creating a style guide dedicated to conscious language unfolded during autumn 2011.
 Karen Yin, the writer/editor behind the popular AP vs. Chicago, wanted to feature work on kind, compassionate, mindful, empowering, respectful, and inclusive language in one place.
 Increasing access meant increasing awareness; increasing awareness meant increasing use.